 The design of our tort system presents yet another legal obstacle to innovative green technologies.
-As Alex Stein together with one of us pointed out, our tort law displays a strong bias in favor of customary technologies and, consequently, discourages innovation.41 To see why, it is imperative to revisit the principles by which liability is assigned under our tort system.
-Not all activities that result in harm give rise to liability; liability attaches only in those cases in which it is determined that the harm causing activity fails to meet the "socially acceptable" standard.42 What is "socially acceptable," in turn, is largely informed by custom.
-In other words, courts routinely appeal to custom in deciding whether defendant was negligent.43
+As Alex Stein together with one of us pointed out, our tort law displays a strong bias in favor of customary technologies and, consequently, discourages innovation.
+To see why, it is imperative to revisit the principles by which liability is assigned under our tort system.
+Not all activities that result in harm give rise to liability; liability attaches only in those cases in which it is determined that the harm-causing activity fails to meet the "socially acceptable" standard.
+What is "socially acceptable," in turn, is largely informed by custom.
+In other words, courts routinely appeal to custom in deciding whether a defendant was negligent.

-The centrality of custom in our torts system can be best seen in the context of negligence determinations, where by and large courts tend to equate defendants' non-compliance with relevant industry customs with negligence.
+The centrality of custom in our torts system can be best seen in the context of negligence determinations, where by and large courts tend to equate defendants' non-compliance with relevant industry customs to negligence.
 Specifically, courts generally presume that a defendant who failed to comply with safety-related customs prevalent in her industry acted negligently.
-As the Restatement states: "[i]n determining whether conduct is negligent, the customs of the community, or of others under like circumstances, are factors to be taken into account, but are not controlling where a reasonable man would not follow them."44 The defendant may, of course, attempt to
+As the Restatement states: "In determining whether